 Another player signed from a relegated club when he joined from Newcastle United in the Summer of 2016.
 Works his socks off in midfield and is one of Klopp’s most trusted players in the centre of the park.
 Could score more goals, but has a knack of hitting the back of the net on the bigger occasions.

 5 – Andrew Robertson

 The third player to be signed from a relegated club on this list.
 Few expected much of the Scotland skipper when he arrived from Hull City for just £8.5m last year.
 But he has gone from strength to strength and is now arguably the best left-back in the Premier League.
 A huge upgrade on Alberto Moreno and is rock solid in his place.

 The Senegal international arrived from Southampton in the Summer of 2016 after turning down Manchester United – which got him off to a great start.
 He showed just what he was capable of by scoring what proved to be the winner against Arsenal in a 4-3 opening day win.
 Snatched a late derby winner against Everton that Christmas and also got his name on the scoresheet in the Champions League final last season.
 His pace and goals have proved invaluable to Klopp’s side.

 3 – Alisson Becker

-The Brazil international is everything that a modern goalkeeper should be.
+The Brazil international is everything that a modern goalkeeper should be, and one of the best new betting sites for 2019 is backing him to win the golden glove in his debut season.
 He’s excellent positionally and makes some fantastic saves.
 The former Roma man is also very good with the ball at his feet and his quick thinking has been key to a few goals already.
 Is the number one the club has needed since Pepe Reina lost form and left.
 Is probably already better than the Spaniard – which is saying something.

 2 – Virgil Van Dijk